aptos-labs/aptos-core/developer-docs-site/docs/tutorials/your-first-nft.md

 :!: static/sdks/python/examples/simple-nft.py section_4
 ```

-The function signature of `create_collection`.
+The is the function signature of `create_collection`.
 It returns a transaction hash:
 ```python
 :!: static/sdks/python/aptos_sdk/client.py create_collection
 ```